 MA990002 CEC1712H-S2 PIM is designed to work with the DM990013 CEC1x02 evaluation and development board.
 The CEC1712H-S2 Plug-In-Module (PIM) enables customers to evaluate, develop and program all aspects of the CEC1712, including the OTP.

-Soteria is available to CEC1702H-S2 customers under a Signed License Agreement (SLA).
+Soteria is available to CEC1702H-S2 customers under a Software License Agreement (SLA).

 The MEC1428 is an embedded controller designed for computing applications such as notebooks, tablets and single board computing platforms.
 The MEC1428 has a highly-configurable, mixed signal, advanced I/O controller architecture.
 The device incorporates a 32-bit MIPS32 M14K Microcontroller core with a closely-coupled SRAM for code and data.
 A secure boot-loader is used to download the custom firmware image from the system’s shared SPI Flash device, thereby allowing system designers to customize the device’s behavior.